-Registry and citizenship with the Métis Nation of Alberta is based upon a definition of Métis, which was passed at the Annual General Assembly held in Edmonton in August 2003.
+Registry and citizenship with the Métis Nation of Alberta is based upon the National Definition of Métis, which was passed in August 2003 at the Annual General Assembly in Edmonton.

 - Definition: “Métis means a person who self-identifies as Metis, is distinct from other Aboriginal peoples, is of historic Métis Nation Ancestry and who is accepted by the Métis Nation”

 - Historical Proof: refers to evidence of an ancestor who received a land grant or a scrip granted under the Manitoba Act or the Dominion Lands Act, or who was recognized as Métis in other government, church or community records.

 - Historic Métis Nation: refers to the Aboriginal people then known as Métis or half-breeds who resided in the Historic Métis Nation Homeland.

 - Historic Métis Nation Homeland: is the area of land in the west-central North America used and occupied as the traditional territory of the Métis or Half-breeds as they were then known.